Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 Except, of course, those same statist technocratic apparatchik authoritarians always find a way to climb into coercive hierarchical positions that libertarians have come to accurately identify as “criminal organizations,” commonly called governments.
 They will be certain to write tax loopholes making themselves primary beneficiaries of all that confiscatory taxation while exempting themselves from that same heavy taxation.
 That, after all, is precisely why governments are created in the first place and why psychopaths seek to control them.

 The argument is that this Robotic Revolution, unlike the Industrial Revolutions of the past, just can’t possibly create more jobs than they destroy.
 Even though every past advancement in human creativity not only bettered society and even produced whole new and never-before-imagined industries, robotics won’t.
 Robots, we are told, will take over every human activity and leave the mass of humanity to starve to death.

 In the long run, we are told, there will be nothing that people can do that robots can’t do better.
 They can maintain themselves and even design and build new robots that will replace even themselves, endlessly, forever.
 They won’t even need humans to write software code because they will be able to create stronger, better programming faster than humans can.

 Anyone who reads the same romance author over and over already knows all about the human-created template.
-None of this would be the slightest problem for super advanced computer algorithms to reproduce storylines in all of their infinite variations.
-Same goes for music, movies, painting, sculpture, architecture and all the rest.
+None of this would be the slightest problem for super-advanced computer algorithms to reproduce storylines in all of their infinite variations.
+The same goes for music, movies, painting, sculpture, architecture, and all the rest.

 Who Will Boss the Bots?